tomhowarth76/boris-bikes/README.md

-This is the readme file which will go along with the makers academy Boris Bikes paring exercise covering TDD.
+This is the readme file which will go along with the makers academy Boris Bikes paring exercise covering TDD. making a change